Flat Roof Replacement Cost [2024]

 If you have any trees surrounding your home, you should try to keep on top of them by either cutting them down or trimming the trees regularly, as this will reduce the amount of debris on your roof.
 You may want to hire a professional tree surgeon to do this, who will charge around £120 per hour for jobs such as pollarding which will reduce foliage.

-However, if you want any trees removing this could cost range from £150 to £750 for small to medium trees, while large and extra-large trees could cost around £650 to £2,500.
+However, if you want any trees removing, this could cost from £150 – £750 for small to medium trees, while large and extra-large trees could cost around £650 – £2,500.

 ballast on house roof